 As a trained pastry chef, I am used to playing with lots of flavors- but something about lemon has me always coming back for more.
-I LOVE these lemon shortbread cookies, this zesty lemon buttercream, and these lemon meringue cookies which have me *swooning*.
+Like this 5 star rated Lemon Pudding Bundt cake, this zesty lemon buttercream, and these lemon curd cookies which have me *swooning*.

 WHY YOU SHOULD MAKE THIS RECIPE

 - The cupcakes are moist and fluffy all at the same time.

 - You’ll love how the tangy strawberry frosting complements the lemon flavor.

 - These cupcakes are a great addition to any summer party or potluck!

 - Cake Flour – This special flour is key in making the cupcakes fluffy and soft.
 It is much softer than all-purpose flour.

 - Baking Powder & Baking Soda – These two leavening agents help the cake to rise so that it’s fluffy and not dense.

 - Salt – This is a key ingredient in all baking.
 It helps to bring out the flavors and ensures your leavening agents are activated.